 The success of a website depends on three factors:

 The success of an ICT project always depends on the customer, the implementation partner and the technology used.

 Who are your customers?
 Which customer groups do you want to serve?
 What are the needs of these customers (groups)?
 Where will your customers come from?
-How will you increase your customer loyalty?
+How will you increase customer loyalty?
 How will you measure customer satisfaction?

 This is crucial information for website designers, developers, strategists and copywriters - the type of audience will determine everything from functionality to UX and design.

 Identify the primary objective of your website and note any secondary or tertiary objectives in this section.
-A website with the objective of increasing sales leads will look and act very differently from a website with the primary objective of educating investors.
+A website with the objective of increasing sales leads will look and act very differently to a website with the primary objective of educating investors.

 Explain to the suppliers when the next steps will be taken:

 Each web agency has its own sales process.
-By giving a clear overview of what you expect in the RFP for your website, you can standardise the responses so that you can compare the proposals in your decision-making process.
+By giving a clear overview of what you expect in the specifications for your website, you can standardise the responses so that you can compare the proposals in your decision-making process.